-INCA will be governed by the board of American Classical Schools of Idaho (ACSI).
-While INCA is a Hillsdale K-12 school, Hillsdale College has absolutely no role in its operation or governance.
-ACSI is a new, non-profit charter support organization launched in Idaho to assist and govern American classical schools as interested families begin school development projects throughout the state.
-ACSI will focus on the development of economies of scale in areas such as food service, transportation, and business management to create pipelines that will enable consistent and reliable implementation of services in new schools within the network.
-The ACSI board is the governing authority for INCA, which includes but is not limited to responsibility for financial oversight as well as supervision and evaluation of the principal to ensure high quality implementation of the educational model.
+NICA will be governed by the board of American Classical Schools of Idaho.
+While NICA is a Hillsdale K-12 school, Hillsdale College has absolutely no role in its operation or governance.
+ACSI is a non-profit charter support organization launched in Idaho to assist and govern American classical schools as interested families begin school development projects throughout the state.
+ACSI will focus on the development of economies of scale in areas such as food service, transportation, and business management to provide support that will enable consistent and reliable implementation of services in new schools within the network.
+The ACSI board is the governing authority for NICA, which includes, but is not limited to, responsibility for financial oversight as well as supervision and evaluation of the principal to ensure high quality implementation of the educational model.

-The governing board of ACSI currently includes five talented directors with strong backgrounds in charter school governance and American classical education.
+The governing board of ACSI currently includes four (with two more joining in June 2024) talented board members with strong backgrounds in charter school governance and American classical education.
 Two board advisors have also been retained to provide professional advice to the ACSI board in their areas of specialization.
 This is an important practice, because board advisors serve as non-voting members who provide a valuable layer of support to the board as they consider different options or work through challenges.
 ACSI's CEO, an employee of the board, has extensive military leadership experience and is a nationally recognized leader in American classical education.
 Resumes and biographies for the board members, board advisors, and CEO of ACSI are provided as an attachment.

-The initial board was developed to include a combination of representatives from each of the schools that ACSI currently governs (TVCA and INCA) and individuals with previous experience in board governance or related expertise.
+The initial board was developed to include a combination of representatives from each of the schools that ACSI currently governs and individuals with previous experience in board governance or related expertise.
 It is important to note that the board is designed so that the current slate of directors will select additional members, with a minimum membership of three and a maximum of 11.
 Since ACSI is actively working to support founding groups that want to bring an American classical education to their communities, it is conceivable that several additional schools will open over the next five years.
 The intent of the board is that additional directors will be added as new school development projects come online, so that all schools have local representation on the ACSI board.
 Board policies and procedures are fully compliant with the law and include the requisite open meetings and open records requirements.
 There are also clear directives that ensure directors will avoid conflicts of interest.
-These were developed in conjunction with the board's legal counsel, Chris Yorgason, who is one of the most well-known and respected practitioners of charter school law in Idaho.
+These were developed in conjunction with the board's legal counsel, Chris Yorgason, who is a well-known and respected practitioners of charter school law in Idaho.

-Oversight of INCA's finances is a chief responsibility of the board.
-Directors will receive regular reports pertaining to the status of the budget.
-Part of the oversight process involves monitoring implementation of spending procedures, including an internal control policy to ensure that no one has unlimited access to school funds.
-Additionally, the board will select an independent auditor each year to review and publicly report on INCA's financial status and compliance with law and internal policy.

-The board will conduct a self-evaluation and arrange targeted ongoing training annually.
+Oversight of NICA's finances is a chief responsibility of the board.
+Directors receive regular reports pertaining to the status of school budgets.
+Part of the oversight process involves monitoring implementation of spending procedures, including a robust internal controls policy.
+Additionally, the board will select an independent auditor each year to review and publicly report on NICA's financial status and compliance with law and internal policy.
+The board conducts a self-evaluation and arranges targeted ongoing training annually.

 Some training, especially related to policies and procedures, will be conducted internally.
-However, the Hillsdale College Office of K-12 education offers in-depth training on effective governance and oversight twice a year at no cost and the ACSI board will participate to help facilitate continuous improvement.
+However, the Hillsdale College Office of K-12 education offers in-depth training on effective governance and oversight twice a year at no cost and the ACSI board participates to help facilitate continuous improvement.
 This training includes information on the responsibilities of a governing board and the distinction between governance and management activities.